IzumiSy/nextjs-fabrix-appshell-template/README.md

 ## Setup

-This app template has a minimum authentication that uses Bearer Token.
+This app template has a minimum authentication that uses Machine User authentication on Tailor Platform.

 Do NOT forget to add `.env` file as follows.

 ```
 NEXT_PUBLIC_GRAPHQL_URL="<your GraphQL backend URL>"
-NEXT_PUBLIC_AUTH_TOKEN="<your bearer authentication token>"
+NEXT_PUBLIC_CLIENT_ID="<your Tailor machine user client ID>"
+NEXT_PUBLIC_CLIENT_SECRET="<your Tailor machine user client secret>"
 ```

 ## Start